 If you have paid for a group class, you are welcome to a full refund if you determine you cannot attend class at least 7 days prior to the start of class.
 The week of class, a 50% refund will be offered – or switch to another session for $25.
 No refund as of the day class starts.

-Private Sessions: We need 72 hours notice so we have time to reschedule the appointment time.
+Private Sessions: We need 72 hours notice so we have time to reschedule the appointment.
 Cancelations within 72 hours will be charged a cancellation fee.
-No call/no show will be charged for prep and travel time
+No call/no show will not be eligible for a refund.

 Group Class: Please let your instructor know if you cannot make it to your group session prior to missing if possible.
-Make up sessions can be arranged for $25/session (this will be private training).
-Make up sessions must be scheduled within 2 weeks of the missed class.
+Your instructor will provide handouts and support at the remaining class(es).
+We do offer drop-in Skills and Manners Sessions.

 We ask that you provide documentation that your dog has been vaccinated properly for parvo, distemper, Bordetella, and (if old enough) rabies.
 New puppies are able to join puppy class within 1 week of their first set of vaccinations.

-We are able to offer a variety of options at Gigi's, in-home, and remote based on the type of class and behavior concern you would like to address.
+We are able to offer a variety of options for private sessions; at Gigi's, in-home, and remote via Zoom.

 We do offer a 10,000-square-foot space on our 6-acre campus where we offer group and private sessions to fit the needs of our clients.